jakubkozera/vsc-csharp-dev-tools/docs/advanced/support.md

 If the Solution Explorer doesn't appear:

-1. Ensure you have a `.sln` file in your workspace
+1. Ensure you have a `.sln` file in your workspac e
 2. Click the C# icon in the Activity Bar
 3. Try running the command "C# Solution Explorer: Open Solution Explorer" from the Command Palette
 4. Check that the extension is properly installed and enabled